trojan-gfw/trojan/docs/config.md

     - `cipher`: a cipher list to use
     - `cipher_tls13`: a cipher list for TLS 1.3 to use
     - `prefer_server_cipher`: whether to prefer server cipher list in a connection
+    - `sni`: the Server Name Indication field in the `SSL` handshake.
+If set, only requests that have matching sni are checked if they're valid trojan requests
     - `alpn`: a list of `ALPN` protocols to reply
     - `alpn_port_override`: overrides the remote port to the specified value if an `ALPN` is matched.
 Useful for running NGINX with HTTP/1.1 and HTTP/2 Cleartext on different ports.
     - `reuse_session`: whether to reuse `SSL` session